Terms and conditions

 When you place an Order via FC Exchange Online, you will have an opportunity to review the details you have entered (this is the Pre-Trade Information.)
 Once you have confirmed that the Pre-Trade Information is correct, your Order will be submitted to us.
 Unless there has been a Manifest Error, once your Order has been submitted to us and received by us, a binding Contract will have been entered into between us and you.
 It is essential when placing an Order using FC Exchange Online that you enter your information correctly.

 It is our general policy not to accept Orders by e-mail or fax.
-However, if we (entirely at our own discretion) do decide to accept an Order by email or fax (as applicable), once you send the email to us, your Order will be submitted to us.
+However, if we (entirely at our own discretion) do decide to accept an Order by email or fax (as applicable), once you send the email or fax to us, your Order will be submitted to us.
 The Order will be accepted by us when we decide to accept the Order.
-Evidence of the said acceptance will be the Trade Confirmation being sent to you via email.
-It is essential when placing an order by e-mail that you enter your information correctly.
+Evidence of the said acceptance will be the Trade Confirmation being sent to you via email or fax.
+It is essential when placing an Order by e-mail or fax that you enter your information correctly.

 7. TRADE CONFIRMATIONS